-Today we are taking a look at the $520 USD Moondrop Variations In-Ear Monitors.
+Today we review the $520 USD Moondrop Variations In-Ear Monitors.

 Disclaimer: ShenzhenAudio sent us the Variations IEM for this review, free of charge.
 I only covered customs taxes and fees.
 All thoughts and experiences with the product are naturally my own.
 You can find more about them here.
 Let’s get to it.